International students Student visa - Supporting documents guidance

 This information is for Dependant applicants in and outside the UK.

-Dependant maintenance
+Dependant funds

 If the length of your course (from original start date to your new end date) is more than 12 months, you and your dependants will be granted a visa for 4 months after the end date on your CAS.
-Your dependants must calculate the number of months between the date they apply for their visa (pay for their application online) and the date your new visa will expire.

 How do I calculate my dependant's maintenance?